migonzo/Capturing-Reality-Exercise-1/README.md

 * jpeglib
 * OpenEXR
 * Eigen
+* Ceres (for the data fitting exercise)

 ...using the following commands:

-* Debian and Ubuntu: `sudo apt-get install libpng-dev libjpeg-dev libopenexr-dev libeigen3-dev`
+* Debian and Ubuntu: `sudo apt-get install libpng-dev libjpeg-dev libopenexr-dev libeigen3-dev ceres-solver`
-* Arch Linux: `sudo pacman -S libpng libjpeg openexr eigen3`
+* Arch Linux: `sudo pacman -S libpng libjpeg openexr eigen3`, `ceres-solver` from AUR

 # Tow to build (on Windows)
 * Download the `3rdparty` archive and extract it to the repository root